Denshooter/gpu_colorization/README.md

 ![Example Video](videoPresentation.gif)

-In entire documentation of this project in form of a paper can be find in `./Paper/Main.pdf`.
+In entire documentation of this project in form of a paper is `./Paper_GPU_colorization.pdf`.
+All corresponding files including `.tex` file and figures are stored in `./Paper`.

 This project was created as a part of the GPU programming course of Mario Porrmann in the winter term 2021/22 of the Osnabrück University.

 ## Requirements